pysit/pysit/readme.md

 PySIT has the following dependencies

-    - Python 3.6 (So far we still need Python 2.7 to install the toolbox ––– PETSC)
+    - Python 3.6 (or greater; So far we still need Python 2.7 to install the toolbox ––– PETSC)

-    - NumPy 1.14 (or greater)
+    - NumPy 1.15 (or greater)

     - SciPy 1.1 (or greater)

-    - matplotlib 2.2 (or greater)
+    - matplotlib 2.2.3 (or greater)

-    - PyAMG 3.3 (or greater)
+    - PyAMG 4.0.0 (or greater)

     - ObsPy 1.1 (or greater)